marianodato/Chat/README.md

 - You should run the Server program first and only once.
 - You can run the Client program as many times as clients you want to have.
 - For each Client program you run you should also run one Client_Messages program in the same computer.
 - You can run the all the executables in the same computer, or run the Server program in one computer and the Client programs in another one.
-You can also run all Client programs in different computers.
+You can also run all the Client programs in different computers.
 - All computers must be inside the same LAN.

 ## Build and Run Instructions